Control of Pests and Diseases

 Remedy

 ⦿ Tebukonosol – polikar / orayis and hexakonasol – shakthi/ kantap are the recommended fungus removers.
 Polikar / orayis 10 ml should be mixed with 1 litre of water.
 Shakthi / kantap 10 ml should be mixed with 1 litre of water.
-When fungus removing mixtures are made plastic utensils must be used.
+When fungus-removing mixtures are made plastic utensils must be used.
 Must cut off the parts of the tender coconut frond after climbing to the uppermost part of the tree.
-3-4 branches closer to the shoot and the leaves got rotten must be cut off.
-About 1 litre of the fungus remover must be poured in to the shoot.
+3-4 branches closer to the shoot and the leaves that got rotten must be cut off.
+About 1 litre of the fungus remover must be poured into the shoot.
 The cut and removed parts along with the rotten ones should be burnt down.
-Later on when the fungus remover is used it is not necessary to remove the rotten parts.
+Later on, when the fungus remover is used it is not necessary to remove the rotten parts.
 But the new shoot must be widened and fungus remover must be poured in to get the shoot properly wet.
-This has to be continued for 3-4 months except during rainy season.
-It is important to have a proper knowledge in using fungus removers.
+This has to be continued for 3-4 months except during the rainy season.
+It is important to have a piece of proper knowledge of using fungus removers.

 Description

-This is due to fungus called “phytophthora palmivora”.
+This is due to a fungus called “phytophthora palmivora”.

 Damage and how to recognize

-⦿ This disease is most prevalent among the trees less than 45 years of age.
+⦿ This disease is most prevalent among trees less than 45 years of age.
 The initial symptom is the fading of colour of the tender frond and getting withered.
-After that it will become brownish and dried up.
+After that, it will become brownish and dried up.

 ⦿ The infected branch easily comes out when pulled.
 There will be an acute odour.